d-vb/ubiquiti_unifi_network/README.md

   vagrant up
   ```

-* Now you have to wait some minutes for your installation being completed.
+* Now you have to wait some minutes for your installation to be completed.

 ## Setup Ubiquiti UniFi Network

-* Use the URL you get provided to configure Ubiquiti UniFi Network: https://$IP-ADDRESS:8443
+* Use the URL you got provided to configure Ubiquiti UniFi Network: https://$IP-ADDRESS:8443

-* Because self signed certificates are used you might need to accept some browser warnings.
+* Because self signed certificates are used, you might need to accept some browser warnings.

 * `Name Your Controller`, agree the `end user license agreement` and select `Next`.